DavidJKTofan/Data-Visualization/README.md

 It all started with me wanting to know how to create a horizontal bar chart which changes the data shown when a specific button is pressed.
 <br>
 <br>
-Here is the <a href="https://github.com/DavidJKTofan/Interactive-Google-Charts/blob/master/BarChart-Buttons.html" target="_blank">BarChart</a> to preview in any HTML editor or browser.
+Here is the [BarChart-Buttons.html](BarChart-Buttons.html) to preview in any HTML editor or browser.
 <br>
 <br>
 More examples of other Charts can be found here <a href="https://github.com/DavidJKTofan/Interactive-Google-Charts/tree/master/Examples" target="_blank">More Charts</a>